pierreguilmin/MDS_clustering/README.md

 ## todo list

+- [x] improve heatmap plot
+- [x] axes and title for each plot
+- [x] split genes by hotspots
+- [x] top genes by component
 - [ ] try dataset with all genes and cytogenetics
-- [x] top genes by component
 - [ ] understand theory better
 - [ ] try other clustering method
 - [ ] play with hdp parameters
-- [x] improve heatmap plot
-- [x] axes and title for each plot
-- [x] split genes by hotspots

-## temp

-scp -r guilminp@lski1997:/Users/guilminp/Documents/MDS_clustering .